 All the policies for the Primary Care Physician Assistant Program are listed in the Student Handbook and are subject to revision each year, the following are included therein, however, please refer to the USC Primary Care PA Program Student Handbook 2023-2024 for a complete listing.

 Student Employment Policy

 The Primary Care Physician Assistant Program at USC is a full-time Program.
 It is strongly recommended that students not accept or continue outside employment while enrolled in the Program.
 Students are not permitted to work for the Program.

 Program schedules will not be adapted to the employment schedule of the student.
-If a student is not attending course activities and/or is not completing academic requirements because of employment, the student will not be eligible for tutorial services, she/he will be subject to referral to the Student Progress Committee (SPC), and may be dismissed from the Program.
+If a student is not attending course activities and/or is not completing academic requirements because of employment, the student will not be eligible for tutorial services, she/he/they will be subject to referral to the Student Progress Committee (SPC), and may be dismissed from the Program.

 Student Deferment Policy

 Each year, conditionally accepted applicants have experienced sudden medical or life experiences that will interfere with their ability to engage in a rigorous academic program.
 In these circumstances, the individual may request a one-year deferment.
 Deferments may be granted for extenuating circumstances only and decisions are made on a case-by-case basis.
 Deferments are only offered once and must occur prior to matriculating into the program.
 All deferment requests must be submitted in writing to the Program Director and a note from the student’s health provider should accompany the request.
 This policy is stated again in the conditional admission offer granted to candidates.
 Deferment is only available to applicants prior to the start of orientation.
 Once the applicant attends orientation, they are considered students in the PA program and may not request a deferment.
 If you wish to request or discuss a deferment, you must contact the program immediately.